aarushijain1/AarushiJain/README.md

 <!-- Talking about you -->
 ## A bit about me 🙋‍♂️
-- 👯 I’m a 2nd year student pursuing bachelor's degree in Mechanical Engineering
+- 👯 I’m a 3rd year student pursuing bachelor's degree in Mechanical Engineering
-- 👀 I’m interested in Data Structures and Algorithm ,Web Development
+- 👀 I’m interested in Data Structures and Algorithm and Web Development
 - 💞️ I’m looking to collaborate on Projects related to FrontEnd